 Paul Auster in Conversation

 Acclaimed author Paul Auster talks about his new, NJ-based, novel 4 3 2 1, “his greatest, most heartbreaking and satisfying novel – a sweeping and surprising story of birthright and possibility, of love and of life itself.”
 The book is set in Newark, Montclair, West Orange, Millburn, Maplewood and other locales.
+Take a look at a Paul Auster’s recent NYTimes book review.

 Paul Auster talk only: Tickets $50 including a copy of Paul Auster’s novel 4 3 2 1